ibm-cloud-docs/dl/faqs.md

 {: #dc}
 {: faq}

-Direct Link will be available in the following data centers by the end of 2020:
+The plan is for Direct Link to be available in the following data centers by the end of 2020:

 | Region | Zone | Data Center |
 |:---|:---|:---|